CCurl/c4/README.md

 - VHERE is a 32-bit offset to the first available byte in the VARIABLE space.
 - There are 10 temporary words (T0..T9) that can be re-defined without any dictionary overhead.
 - There are 10 temporary variables (r0..r9) that can be allocated/destroyed.
+- There is support for up to 255 lexicons.
+C4 core words are in lexicon 0.

 ## Temporary words:
 - A temporary word is named T0 ..
 T9. (e.g. - ": T4 ... ;" will define word T4, but T4 is not added to the dictionary)